ISO – Beginner Photography

 Digital Noise and ISO

-The noise level depends on the camera – You can see noise generally start around 800 and apparent at 1600.
+The noise level depends on the camera – You can see noise generally start around 800 and is apparent at 1600.
 Your more expensive cameras have a better tolerance to noise.

 The downside to using a high ISO is that digital noise or grain will appear.
 Below is a picture of grain.
 Many despise grain and avoid it at all costs.
 Some artists use grain as an artistic effect.

-Start out by shooting outside with your camera and changing from a low number to a higher number using each increment in your settings.
+Start by shooting outside with your camera and changing from a low number to a higher number using each increment in your settings.
 Watch as the picture goes from light to dark.
-You will need to remember the lower the number the less light will come in.
+You will need to remember the lower the number; the less light will come in.
 The higher the number, the more the light will come in.

 Grain or Digital Noise Examples